 There is also a time constraint to bring production online as soon as possible to start generating revenue to offset the accrued investments since exploration began.

-Getting the topside infrastructure sized properly is also critically important.
-If the capacity is underestimated this will defer revenue, whereas if it is overestimated, capital will have been spent on systems that will be underutilized.
+Getting the topside infrastructure sized properly is critically important.
+If the capacity is underestimated this will defer revenues, whereas if it is overestimated, capital will have been spent on systems that will be underutilized.

 Knowing that there are significant uncertainties, and being able to visualize them through the ensemble models, is a huge benefit for the engineers and geologists collaborating on planning the development of a new field.
-It avoids biases in the process that can often result in very unsatisfactory outcomes.
+The IRMA solution provides the visualization and analytical tools to make this possible.
+This avoids biases in the process that can often result in very unsatisfactory outcomes.
 For example if an assumption is made that the producing reservoir is of equal thickness across the whole area of the field but there is insufficient data to back up that assumption, the outcome in the event development drilling discovers areas of thinner reservoir, at a point in time when the topside infrastructure has already been commissioned, will severely affect the field’s economics.

-While base case modelling has been around for 40 years and is still used in many projects, the industry is finally coming to the conclusion that it carries significant unquantified risks by trying to represent a subsurface model still full of uncertainties as being a known item.
+While base case modeling has been around for 40 years and is still used in many projects, the industry is finally coming to the conclusion that it exposes operators to significant, unquantified risks by trying to represent a subsurface model still full of uncertainties as being a known item.
 There is a misconception that the easy way to mitigate that risk is to calculate hundreds or thousands of base case models with perturbations of many reservoir parameters, and then choose one.
-But without a proper ensemble modelling workflow these many models lack the unbiased process that will challenge users to be aware and manage risk elements that they may not have identified.
+But without a proper ensemble modeling workflow these many models lack the unbiased process that will challenge users to be aware and manage risk elements that they may not have identified.